vsr2158/aws-networking-workshop/README.md

 * To replace the newly created CGW with Dummy-CGW Navigate to `VPC` > `Site-to-Site VPN Connections` >   Select the VPN connection you created > under `Actions` > `Modify VPN Connection` > `Target Type` > `Customer Gateway` > Specify the newly created CGW > save
 This step can take anytime between 5-15 mins, after the modification you should see both IPSEC Tunnels UP and BGP connections UP
-* Task: How does the TGW routing table look? is it learning routed from the VPN? are VPC route tables updated?
+* Task: How does the TGW routing table look?
+Is it learning routes from the VPN?
+Are VPC route tables updated automatically?
-* Task: Ping from the Bastion Host from your AWS VPC to the Datacenter DNS server
+* Task: Update VPC main route table to point to TGW Attachment for the DC VPC CIDR block.
+Ping from the Bastion Host from your AWS VPC to the DC DNS server to verify